teamlumos/lumos-cli/README.md

 The release process is automated via semantic-release:

-1. Trigger the Release workflow from GitHub Actions
+1. Trigger the Release workflow from GitHub Actions page
 2. Semantic-release will:
    - Analyze commits to determine the version
+   - Built the versioned artifacts
    - Create a changelog
-   - Create a git tag and GitHub release
+   - Create a git tag and GitHub release with the artifacts
-3. The Build workflow will automatically build and upload binaries for all platforms
 4. The Homebrew formula will be automatically updated

-For more details on Homebrew distribution, see [scripts/README.md](scripts/README.md).